camunda/camunda-docs/docs/self-managed/reference-architecture/manual/aws-ec2.md

 ## Considerations

 - TODO: reference official limitations if there are any
-- The Optimize importer is not highly available and must only run once
+- The Optimize importer is not highly available and must only run once within the whole setup.

 ## Outcome